 1.2.
 Hazing techniques are defined in the approved Operating Plans.
 The program objective is to reduce piscivorous bird predation on juvenile salmonids and lamprey, and pinniped predation on adult salmonids, sturgeon and lamprey, by hazing in a manner that impedes their ability to forage on fish and/or forces them to leave the area.

 1.3.
-Hazing activities are implemented by the U.S. Department of Agriculture’s Animal & Plant Health Inspection Service (USDA APHIS).
+Hazing activities are implemented by the U.S. Department of Agriculture’s Animal & Plant Health Inspection Service (USDA APHIS) and USACE Fisheries Field Unit employees.

 1.4.
 Avian wires shall be installed each year at Lower Snake River projects prior to April 3 and at Lower Columbia River projects prior to April 10.